Connor Wong Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.84 team ERA that ranks fourth among all league pitching staffs.
+- The Astros' 3.83 team ERA ranks fourth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.